Bitcoin, rival cryptocurrencies plunge on crackdown fears

 A director at Germany's central bank said on Monday that any attempt to regulate cryptocurrencies must be on a global scale as national or regional rules would be hard to enforce on a virtual, borderless community.

-The latest plunge in the market came as wealth management firm deVere Group, which has $12-billion under advisement, said it was launching a cryptocurrency app that would allow users to store, transfer and exchange five of the biggest digital coins, citing "soaring global demand".
+The latest plunge in the market came as wealth management firm deVere Group, which has $12-billion under advisement, said it was launching a cryptocurrency app that would allow users to store, transfer and exchange five of the biggest digital coins, citing "soaring global demand."